Frequently Asked Questions (FAQs)

 In order for United Way of the Quad Cities Area to do the good work for our community it takes staff, and fundraising and staff-time have a cost.
 Because of this, contributions are assessed 17.6% administrative overhead, well below the standards set by the Better Business Bureau (BBB).
 (The rate is a 3-year average as determined on United Way’s IRS form 990.)
-In 2016, Charity Navigator awarded a 4-star rating to United Way of the Quad Cities Area, the highest rating possible.
+In 2017, Charity Navigator awarded a 3-star rating to United Way of the Quad Cities Area.

 How does United Way decide what organizations to fund?